Kwiebs/Forpetswithlove/exampleSite/content/english/blog/feed-according-to-age.md

 By recognizing the importance of age-specific feeding, you can make informed decisions about your pet's diet and help them thrive throughout their lives.

-## Feeding Guidelines for Puppies and Kittens {#feeding-guidelines-for-puppies-and-kittens}
+## Feeding guidelines for puppies and kittens {#feeding-guidelines-for-puppies-and-kittens}

 ### Puppies: